RocketCommunicationsInc/astro/packages/astro-uxds/_content/design-guidelines/glossary.md

 - Close Button - A UI component that, when activated, dismisses a [Dialog](/components/dialog).
 - [Color Palettes](/design-guidelines/color) - The list of color values used in and approved by the Astro design system.
 - [Compliance](/design-guidelines/compliance) - A list of rules used to determine if products align with Astro design and usage patterns.
-- [Containers](/components/container) - Used to group multiple components into a specific area that allows them to flow in a flexible/responsive manner.
-Containers can be used to help manage lists, tables, dialogs, modals, slide out panels, content containers (top and bottom), and other components.
+- Container - An object that holds other objects.
 - [Concept Sketch](/design-process/ui-design) - A sketch on paper that lays out the main content workspace and controls and clarifies the flow of user interaction from screen-to-screen.

 ### D